 An increasing number of adults are disclosing abuse that took place during their childhoods.
 Such disclosures often come to light when adults attend counselling.
 It is essential to establish whether there is any current risk to any child who may be in contact with the alleged abuser revealed in such disclosures.
 If any risk is deemed to exist to a child who may be in contact with an alleged abuser, the counsellor/ health professional should report the allegation to the HSE Children and Family Services without delay.
 The HSE National Counselling Service is in place to listen to, value and understand those who have been abused in childhood.
 The service is a professional, confidential counselling and psychotherapy service and is available free of charge in all regions of the country (see www.hse-ncs.ie/en).
 The service can be accessed either through healthcare professionals or by self-referral (Freephone: 1800 477477).

-PROTECTION FOR PERSONS REPORTING CHILD ABUSE ACT 1998:
+PROTECTION FOR PERSONS REPORTING CHILD ABUSE ACT 1998

 The Protections for Persons Reporting Child Abuse Act 1998 makes provision for the protection from civil liability of persons who have communicated child abuse ‘reasonably and in good faith’ to designated officers of the HSE or to any member of An Garda Síochána.
 This protection applies to organisations as well as to individuals.
 This means that even if a communicated suspicion of child abuse proves unfounded, a plaintiff who took an action would have to prove that the person who communicated the concern had not acted reasonably and in good faith in making the report.
 A person who makes a report in good faith and in the child’s best interests may also be protected under common law by the defence of qualified privilege.